 How you circulate your pond water can make a huge difference in how clean and healthy your pond water is.
-Here are some ideas to improve pond circulation.

 - Position the pump to maximise circulation.